serai-dex/serai/docs/integrations/Instructions.md

 For adding liquidity from Bitcoin, Add Liquidity Shorthand is expected to generally take:

-  - 1 byte to identify as Add Liquidity
+  - 1 byte to identify as Add Liquidity.
+  - 1 byte to not override `origin`.
-  - 5 bytes for `minimum`
+  - 5 bytes for `minimum`.
   - 1/4 bytes for `gas`.
   - 32 bytes for `address`.

-Or 39/42 bytes, depending on whether or not the Serai address already has gas.
+Or 40/43 bytes, depending on whether or not the Serai address already has gas.

 ### Examples